 The recent court cases

-When the Jungle closed, over 1000 children were dispersed in accommodation centres around France, called CAOMIES2, where they were allowed to stay until March 2017, although many ran away from these isolated places.
+When the Jungle closed, over 1000 children were dispersed in accommodation centres around France, called CAOMIES, where there was poor provision of basic necessities: food and shelter, where they were allowed to stay until March 2017, although many ran away from these isolated places.
 An expedited process, Operation Purnia, was put in place between the French and UK authorities between October 2016 and March 2017 whereby all the children were ‘interviewed’ by the Home Office in France to assess whether they were eligible to join close family members in the UK in accordance with Dublin III.
 Five hundred of these children were given one-line refusal letters.
 They were denied the chance to make fully evidenced applications.

 The UK ignored French warnings that many of the children would go missing, which is exactly what happened.
 Now they are destitute around Calais, in Paris and in Brussels even though many are legally entitled to join family in the UK.
 They no longer have mobile phones and have no access to interpreters or lawyers so cannot exercise their legal right to come to the UK.

-The Court of Appeal rulings in September3 and October 2018 in cases brought by Safe Passage and Help Refugees held that Operation Purnia failed to meet standards of procedural fairness.
+The Court of Appeal rulings in September Citizens UK v SSHD Court of Appeal 13th September 2018 and October 2018 in cases brought by Safe Passage and Help Refugees held that Operation Purnia failed to meet standards of procedural fairness.
 The court also found that statistics on which the Government relied, in terms of the reluctance of Social Services to accept children across the UK, were fundamentally flawed.
 Children who are still in touch with their lawyers or with NGOs now have a chance to come to the UK legally.
 But for the majority who cannot be found it is too late.

 Dubs Campaign in support of Court Decision